loyjoy/welcome/documentation/introduction/HOMEVIEW.md

   <img src="home_view.png" alt="Home View" title="Home View" width="300"/>
 </p>

 This article will guide you through the features of the LoyJoy Home View and explain how to use them in the best ways.
 The Home View lets you create a responsive web application to easily navigate through different customer experiences.
-In addition to your well-known LoyJoy expereinces, let me introduce you to our LoyJoy Stories.
+In addition to your well-known LoyJoy experiences, let me introduce you to our LoyJoy Stories.
 Present your content in exciting social-media-like Stories and discover the new era of Conversational Marketing!

 Check out the different Home View components: